 Där fantasin bor / Where the imagination lives

 Do you remember your childhood playhouse or a hut in a tree?
 Or maybe you have built a cottage for your child or grandchild?
-In the summer of 2021, playhouses and huts are in focus at Slöjd & Byggnadsvård.
-The playhouse as a place for play and memories but also a place where children can be involved in heritage and construction issues.
+This exhibition about playhouses and huts were originally made for Slöjd & Byggnadsvård at Nääs, Lerum.
+The exhibition deals with the playhouse as a place for play and memories since the late 1800s, but also a place where children can be involved in heritage and construction issues.
 The following is a summary in English of the exhibition texts.

 The history of the play hut - how did it start?

 During the early 19th century and the centuries before that, there was no clear difference between being a child and an adult.
 All children should learn to obey and "be useful."
 They should learn to do what adults do as soon as possible.
 The children's play was not allowed to take up as much space as it does for today's children.

 The 19th century was an eventful time when society underwent a change on many levels.
 Perceptions of children and their role in the family began to change.
 The philosopher Jean-Jacques Rousseau's ideas about free play as an important source of knowledge started to spread.
 Play became more accepted when it became more and more acceptad as an important part of children's development.

 In 1842, it was decided that all children in Sweden would be allowed to go to school.
 Both boys and girls, from all social classes, now had the chance to learn to count, read and write.
 This meant that the children for the first time were given space and time that was only for themselves and their learning.
 This probably contributed to a gradual change in the view of children's self-worth and rights.

 The industrial revolution swept across Sweden with full force during the 19th century and society changed fundamentally.
 Lots of new companies and factories were established, for example toy factories and sawmills where boards for houses in different sizes were quickly sawn.